Invasion of South Kasai: Continued fighting and South Kasaian counterattack

 In Élisabethville, Kalonji took up residence in a cottage near Tshombe's presidential palace and established a new crisis government.
 He appealed for Katangese assistance.
 Some Katangese leaders, such as Minister of Interior Godefroid Munongo, regarded the Kasai Baluba as enemies.
 Tshombe criticised Kalonji for not remaining in Bakwanga to rally support against the invasion.
 Kalonji then appealed to the Union Minière du Haut-Katanga, a large mining corporation based in Katanga, arguing that South Kasai served as a useful buffer between the ANC and Katanga.
-Ultimately he secured the support he needed to found an army-in-exile consisting of 240 men, most of them recruited from Kasaian immigrant workers in Katanga and led by foreign mercenaries.
+Ultimately he secured the support he needed to found an army-in-exile consisting of 240 to 600 men, most of them recruited from Kasaian immigrant workers in Katanga and led by foreign mercenaries.
 He also encouraged the South Kasian population to resist Congolese central government occupation in radio broadcasts.
 In light of the success of the ANC in Kasai, Tshombe feared a direct attack on Katanga.
 Both he and Kalonji reached out to Kasa-Vubu to end the fighting, and in response Kasa-Vubu dispatched an ABAKO delegation to Élisabethville to meet with them.

 Lumbala returned to Léopoldville on 1 September and delivered a report on the campaign to Lumumba, exaggerating his own role in the invasion and the extent of resistance.
-That day Colonel Mobutu ordered an end to the campaign without consulting the government.
+That day Colonel Mobutu—fearing the ANC would falter due to renewed military opposition and logistical challenges—ordered an end to the campaign without consulting the government.
+The order led to an argument between Lumumba and Mobutu in which the prime minister threatened to fire the colonel.
 Nevertheless, fighting continued.
 The Tunisian peacekeepers stepped up their efforts to maintain order, convincing some ANC units to stop committing atrocities and disarming some belligerents.
 They also continued to protect the Europeans, buried corpses, tended to the wounded, and escorted World Health Organization doctors around the area.
 They reported that in early September the situation had "somewhat ameliorated and should gradually improve."
 On 4 September an American journalist—the son of diplomat Henry J. Taylor—was shot and killed while observing fighting between the ANC and Baluba militiamen.
 Around the same time Congolese reinforcements were flown into the region from Stanleyville and ANC troops also began probing the Katangese border.
 Kalonji ordered his army-in-exile to retake the town of Luputa.
 Upon reentering South Kasai the Kalonjist forces murdered civilians and looted villages.
 The ANC ambushed and destroyed the column when it arrived in Luputa.
 Kalonji's other forces, together with the Katangese Gendarmerie, successfully defeated ANC incursions into Katanga.